spences10/scottspence.com/copy/cookie-policy.md

 # Cookie policy

 <Small>
-  Last updated: <DateUpdated date="2023-12-01" small="true" />
+  Last updated: <DateUpdated date="2024-10-27" small="true" />
 </Small>

-Ok!
-Let's have a chat about Cookies, Shall We?

-Alright, on [scottspence.com](), I'm not all about the fuss, but there's a thing or two you should know about cookies when you're visiting my site.
+Ok, cookies!
+All you need to know about how they are being used on this site. **Tl;Dr**: You're not being tracked, so no need to worry.
+I slap one on here for theme selection.

 ### So, what are these cookie things anyway?